 Ms. Augur explained that sidewalks were a part of the Stallion Ridge development.
-However, 520 Bell Street was excluded from that subdivision, so this action would close the gap by constructing sidewalks there.
+However, 520 Bell Street was excluded from that subdivision, so this action is to close the gap by having the developer construct sidewalks there.

-Motion by: Secretary Botelho

-Seconded by: Commissioner Turner

-BE IT RESOLVED, that the Plan and Zoning Commission of the Town of Glastonbury approves the following project pursuant to Section 8-24 of the General Statutes of Connecticut: installation of approximately 165 linear feet of 4-foot-wide concrete sidewalk along the east side of Bell Street, starting at the southwest corner of the property at 520 Bell Street to the northwest corner of the property at 520 Bell Street.
-This sidewalk construction project is in keeping with the Plan of Conservation and Development as town-wide transportation goal #6, which calls for implementation of the comprehensive sidewalk construction program to eliminate existing gaps in the sidewalk network.
+Motion by: Secretary BotelhoSeconded by: Commissioner TurnerBE IT RESOLVED, that the Plan and Zoning Commission of the Town of Glastonbury approvesthe following project pursuant to Section 8-24 of the General Statutes of Connecticut:installation of approximately 165 linear feet of 4-foot-wide concrete sidewalk along the east sideof Bell Street, starting at the southwest corner of the property at 520 Bell Street to the northwestcorner of the property at 520 Bell Street.
+This sidewalk construction project is in keeping withthe Plan of Conservation and Development as town-wide transportation goal #6, which calls forimplementation of the comprehensive sidewalk construction program to eliminate existing gapsin the sidewalk network.